The Myth of Expungement

 Don’t fall prey to the “MYTH of EXPUNGEMENT.”
 Unless you have a court order issued in civil court: IT’S ON YOUR RECORD.

 It is never too late to contact our office and get that derogatory information off of your record, if you qualify.
-So very many persons have simple charges and go through life not knowing the long reaching and negative impacts of having even a simple possession of alcohol or some other charge on his or her record.
+So very many persons have simple charges, even a DUI, and go through life not knowing the long reaching and negative impacts of having even a simple possession of alcohol or some other charge on his or her record.
+If you want to clear your record or are interested in DUI Expungment Florida, please contact our office immediately!

 Our office has an entire division dedicated to removing derogatory information that qualifies under Florida’s Expungement process.